 Goal-setting can be super overwhelming for some people.
 Setting the right goals is half the battle!

-There’s still plenty of time to reach your goals and make 2021 an amazing here.
+There’s still plenty of time to reach your goals and make 2022 an amazing year.
 When you’re thinking of what goals to set for yourself, make sure to include a few from this list to make your year awesome!

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.